dmferrari/books-renamer/README.md

-# BookRenamer
+# Books Renamer

 ## Introduction

-BookRenamer is a Ruby script that automates the renaming of PDF files within a specified directory based on metadata extracted from each file.
+Books Renamer is a Ruby script that automates the renaming of PDF files within a specified directory based on metadata extracted from each file.
 It uses the title and author information from the PDF metadata to construct new, more descriptive filenames.
 The script can operate in a dry run mode to display what changes it would make without actually renaming any files.

 ## Features